-I am writing this in early 2021.
+I am revising and updating this teaching in March2023.
 These are extremely troublesome times in the USA and around the world.
-Perhaps no more troublesome than many past times, the major difference being that due to modern technology, the entire world now has almost instant exposure and awareness about what is occurring throughout the world.
+Russian President Vladimir Putin is still waging cruel war against the sovereign nation of Ukraine, causing ripples around the world especially here in the USA.
+This is perhaps no more troublesome than in many past times, the major difference being that due to modern technology, the entire world now has almost instant exposure and awareness about what is occurring throughout the world.
 It has not been more than 150 years or so in the past that if a noteworthy event or tragedy occurred somewhere in the world, most people didn’t learn about such an event for days, weeks, or even months.
 Now almost everyone on the planet can know about events almost immediately.

 For example, in the early 1800’s before the telegraph came into use, when the citizens of the USA elected their President, it might be weeks (sometimes months) before everyone knew who had been elected.
 Yes, modern technology now puts such events right in front of us within minutes.
 Events are not necessarily more troublesome or more prolific now—we just see them sooner while they’re happening!